eugen0329/vim-esearch/README.md

 `:write<CR>` to save your changes into files.

 Press `p` to open a preview window.
-Use multiple `p` to zoom it and capital `P` to enter the preview for express changes (without moving to a separate split window).
+Use multiple `p` to zoom it and capital `P` to enter the preview for superficial changes (without moving to a separate split window).

 ### Basic configuration